 Our data recovery experts utterly despise the hard drive freezer trick.
 Our CEO Brian Gill, who has seen more than his fair share of frostbitten hard drives since founding Gillware in 2003, has a simple piece of advice regarding the hard drive freezer data recovery trick:

 "Don't @%ing do it." - Brian Gill - CEO, Gillware Data Recovery

 Why so much vitriol for this particular DIY data recovery method, though?
 What makes it so much worse than all of the other tricks for retrieving data from a physically failed hard drive floating around the Internet?
-To answer that question, first watch our video in which we do the “freezer trick” and show you the results, then we will examine just what exactly the hard drive freezer trick is, and what it does to your unfortunate hard drive.
+To answer that question, take a look at that video we put at the beginning of this article in which we do the “freezer trick” and show you the results.
+Next, we will examine just what exactly the hard drive freezer trick is, and you'll learn more about what it does to your unfortunate hard drive.